It took me quite a while to acclimate to IEMs.

 I’m not just a singer, but a guitar player as well… and we won’t even go into what THAT means in terms of ‘feeling the air from my guitar amp’, although some would say that’s code for loud… but moving along let’s just say I didn’t become an in-ear monitor fanatic without kicking and screaming along the way.

-However, after using them for at least a year, the benefit to my voice completely out-weighed any challenge I had with the “change of how my on-stage sonic experience” was.
+However, after using them for at least a year, the benefit to my voice completely outweighed any challenge I had with the “change of how my on-stage sonic experience” was.
 I really think that at the end of the day, that WAS the issue.
 I needed to start looking at it as trying to make it feel like a recording session in front of people… but without big ‘can’ headphones… just decent in-ears.

 My personal benefits were and still are these:

-• Rarely loose my voice
+- Rarely lose my voice

-• No need to over-sing
+- No need to over-sing

-• Hearing myself breathe is a huge help in controlling my breath
+- Hearing myself breathe is a huge help in controlling my breath

-• Intonation is much easier to control and maintain
+- Intonation is much easier to control and maintain

-• For ‘Group-Singing’, it can make it easier to blend *
+- For ‘Group-Singing’, it can make it easier to blend *

 * In group singing, it’s best to hear all singers equally in your ears… maybe a slight bump for your own volume.